 Wix: the best all-round choice

-Our pick of the best website builders, Wix has hundreds of templates, a flexible editor, and a user-friendly, drag-and-drop interface.
-The full builder is included with its free package, while fairly-priced plans have a 14-day money-back guarantee, an ad-free experience, and more advanced tools and features.
+Our pick of the best website builders, Wix offers hundreds of templates, a flexible editor, and a user-friendly drag-and-drop interface.
+The full builder is included with its free package, while fairly-priced plans include a 14-day money-back guarantee, no ads, and more advanced tools and features.

 What are the best website builders?

-Wix holds top place among the best website builders, thanks to drag-and-drop customization, artificial intelligence design technology, the largest template library available, a built-in image editor, and third-party app integration.
-Fair pricing provides excellent options, including free domain registration, advertising credit, and a 14-day money-back guarantee, while a detailed free plan only broadens its appeal.
+Wix is our pick of the best website builders, thanks to a range of top features such as drag-and-drop customization, AI design technology, the largest template library available, a built-in image editor, and third-party app integration.
+Fair pricing includes free domain registration, advertising credit, and a 14-day money-back guarantee, while the detailed free plan only broadens its appeal.